secuxtech/SecuXPayDemo-Android/README.md

 # SecuXPayDemo-Android

-MySecuXPay is an Android Demo APP, which uses the 'secux-paymentkit'.
+SecuX EvPay is an Android Demo APP, which uses the 'secux-paymentkit'.

 ## Screenshot